ncats/gsrs3-main-deployment/docs/how-to-access-h2-database-in-console.md

 # Get the configurtion details src/main/resources/application.conf
 # and do the similar to the above
 ```
-## Starting with GSRS 3.1 we use H2 version 2.x.x
+## In future, h2 will be upgraded, and we will use H2 version 2.x.x

 Use a command like this:
 ```